 With May being National Bike Month, it has been the perfect time to be talking about riding and walking to school, alongside Andy Clarke of the League of American Bicyclists.
 I was as excited as any kid on their first walk to school when I saw the ABCs of Safe Routes to School in print.

 If you are already a champion of Safe Routes to School we hope this spotlight inspires you to continue making a difference.
-If you are new to the conversation, the National Partnership's resources, know-how and networks can help you get started with the right information and tools; welcome to this amazing movement!!
+If you are new to the conversation, the Safe Routes Partnership's resources, know-how and networks can help you get started with the right information and tools; welcome to this amazing movement!!